-Trump Addresses U.N.
-General Assembly For The First Time
+Trump to U.N.: North Korea's 'Rocket Man' Kim Jong Un On A Suicide Mission

 "That's what the United Nations is for.
 Let's see how they do," he said.

 Trump applauded the U.N.
-Security Council for its recent votes to impose tough economic sanctions on North Korea, but stressed the international community must do more to isolate the Kim regime.
+Security Council for its recent votes to impose tough economic sanctions on North Korea but stressed the international community must do more to isolate the Kim regime.

-Trump also criticized Iran for destabilizing actions in the Middle East, and suggested he may withdraw from the nuclear deal struck by the Obama administration with Iran and five other U.N. members.
+Trump also criticized Iran for destabilizing actions in the Middle East and suggested he may withdraw from the nuclear deal struck by the Obama administration with Iran and five other U.N. members.

 "Frankly, that deal is an embarrassment to the United States, and I don't think you've heard the last of it, believe me," the president said.